algorandfoundation/xGov/Proposals/xgov-123.md

 ## Abstract

-AlgoDirectory will help people discover all that the Algorand ecosystem has to offer while enabling users to easily create & edit listings through a decentralized model.
-The Directory will be permissionless and sustainable by leveraging Algorand's powerful capabilities to put listings on chain and let owners maintain them through a novel "Vouching Protocol" smart contract.
+AlgoDirectory will help people discover all that the Algorand ecosystem has to offer while enabling users to easily create & edit listings through an on-chain model.
+The Directory will become permissionless and sustainable by leveraging Algorand's powerful capabilities to put listings on chain and let owners maintain them through a novel "Vouching Protocol" smart contract.

 ## Team